Homotopical models for metric spaces and completeness: Cauchy completion

-Now, we prove an alternate characterization of pastoral equivalences.
+Now, we prove an alternative characterization of pastoral equivalences.
 We first introduce the categories $\Idem$ and $\Split$ to simplify work with split idempotents.
-Further, we define Cauchy complete categories as categories where all idempotents split.
+Moreover, we define Cauchy complete categories as categories where all idempotents split.